Operation Long Jump: Historiography

 In his memoirs, Pavel Sudoplatov brought up the details of how Kuznetsov recruited German officer Oster.
 According to Sudoplatov, the training of German saboteurs was taking place in the foothills of the Carpathian Mountains, where the group led by the intelligence officer Kuznetsov, who was disguised as a Wehrmacht lieutenant, was working.
 Oster, who owed Kunetsov some money, offered to pay back the debt with Persian carpets after his trip to Tehran, which suggested that the plot about the assassination attempt during the Tehran conference was quite feasible.

-French journalist Laslo Havas wrote a book about Operation Long Jump after the war and confirmed that Soviet intelligence had disrupted the German plot.
+French journalist Laslo Havas wrote a book about Operation Long Jump after the war and claimed that Soviet intelligence had disrupted the German plot.

-Professor Miron Rezun, a political scientist from the University of New Brunswick, states that Operation Long Jump was not the work of a Soviet disinformation campaign because German commandos had carried out other daring raids.
+Professor Miron Rezun, a political scientist from the University of New Brunswick, suggests that Operation Long Jump was not the work of a Soviet disinformation campaign because German commandos had carried out other daring raids.
 He notes that Roosevelt recorded that he was personally informed of the plot by Stalin himself.
 The diary of Alexander Cadogan, a British diplomat, also mentions that he received information from the Soviets about a plan to murder the Big Three.
 Rezun says some researchers and journalists in Germany deny the existence of the planned operation and accuse Laslo Havas of believing Soviet disinformation.

-For example, Heinz Höhne, a famous historian and specialist on the history of the Third Reich (as well as writing a complete biography of Wilhelm Canaris, chief of the Abwehr), wrote in an article in Der Spiegel that no such German plot ever existed, but Rezun notes that Höhne omits from the article the fact that Canaris had visited Tehran on the eve of the German attack on the Soviet Union.
+For example, Heinz Höhne, a historian specialising in the history of the Third Reich (as well as writing a biography of Wilhelm Canaris, chief of the Abwehr), wrote in an article in Der Spiegel that no such German plot ever existed, but Rezun notes that Höhne omits from the article the fact that Canaris had visited Tehran on the eve of the German attack on the Soviet Union.